 In 2005, the Pennsylvania Department of Transportation (Penn DOT) reported that light trucks, SUVs, and Van rollovers accounted for 36.8% of rollover deaths in over 4,500 total rollovers.
 The National Transportation Safety Board (NTSB) calculates that the vans overturn more than half the time they are involved in single-vehicle crashes, compared to 33 percent of the time for other vehicles.
 Surprisingly, 81 percent of all fatalities in 15-passenger van crashes occur in single-vehicle crash rollovers.
 When a 15-passenger van is carrying 15 people and is overloaded with too much cargo, it has a 70% greater chance of being involved in a rollover accident.
 Here are more 15 passenger van facts:

-- The more passengers in the van, the greater the chance rollovers.
+- The more passengers in the van, the greater the chance of rollovers

 The National Highway Traffic Safety Administration (NHTSA) has issued warnings and made recommendations about passenger van safety.
 SafetyForum also has information on 15-passenger vans.

 To help reduce the risk of injury, always wear your safety belt.
 If you are ever in an accident, make sure everyone is ok and exchange information.
 Call 9-1-1 or the police to report the accident and never leave the scene of the accident.
-Double check your insurance coverage and report the accident to the insurance company.
-There are three important factors to motor vehicle accidents: (1) liability; (2) establishing damages; and (3) determining where to collect the damages.
-Personal injury lawyer Jeffrey Reiff and the experienced Philadelphia injury lawyers at The Reiff Law Firm will examine the facts, evaluate your claim, determine which parties and insurance companies are responsible, and organize all of the details of preparing and presenting your automobile accident case.
+Double-check your insurance coverage and report the accident to the insurance company.
+There are three important factors to motor vehicle accidents: (1) liability, (2) establishing damages, and (3) determining where to collect the damages.
+Personal injury lawyer Jeffrey Reiff and the experienced Philadelphia personal injury lawyers at The Reiff Law Firm will examine the facts, evaluate your claim, determine which parties and insurance companies are responsible, and organize all of the details of preparing and presenting your automobile accident case.

-Rely on an Experienced Philadelphia Car Accident Lawyer for Help With Your Case
+Rely on an Experienced Philadelphia 15-Passenger Van Accident Lawyer for Help with Your Case

 The dedicated injury lawyers at The Reiff Law Firm work on a contingent fee basis, charging a small percentage of the recovery.
 They will not get paid one cent unless there is a successful recovery.
 They have had handled thousands of motor vehicle accidents and have successfully recovered in excess of $150 million dollars from their opponents for physical injuries and emotional damages.

-If you or someone you love was seriously injured in a 15-passenger van accident anywhere in Pennsylvania, call The Reiff Law Firm at (215) 709-6940 or contact us online to schedule your free consultation with a Philadelphia injury lawyer.
+If you or someone you love was seriously injured in a van accident in Philadelphia, call The Reiff Law Firm at (215) 709-6940.
+You may also contact us online to schedule your free consultation with a Philadelphia injury lawyer.